Dutch Hit By First Snowstorm In A Decade As Europe Shivers - UrduPoint

 "It is the first snowstorm in a long time: the last snowstorm took place in January 2010," it said.

-Dozens of flights were delayed or cancelled at Amsterdam's Schiphol airport while Eindhoven airport in the southern Netherlands scrapped all services.
+Dozens of flights were delayed or cancelled at Amsterdam's Schiphol airport while Eindhoven airport in the south of the country scrapped all services.

 All trains were cancelled in the Netherlands, including international services to Germany.
-Trams were halted in the capital Amsterdam, while a tram derailed in the snow in The Hague, an AFP reporter saw.
+Trams were halted in Amsterdam, while a tram derailed in the snow in The Hague, an AFP reporter saw.

 Motorists were advised to avoid travelling and more than 80 cars were reported to have skidded off the road.